elhassane1230/Calendar/README.md

 Events are kept in a single React state object keyed by day (`"yyyy-MM-dd" -> [{ id, name, type }]`).
-Every event carries a **unique id**, so edits, status changes and deletions target exactly one event — even when two events on the same day share a name.
+Every event carries a **unique id**, so edits, status changes and deletions target exactly one event, even when two events on the same day share a name.
 Changes are written to `localStorage` and reloaded on startup.